No One Is Talking About This

 No One Is Talking About This is the debut novel by American poet Patricia Lockwood, published in 2021.
 It was simultaneously released in the United States and United Kingdom via Riverhead and Bloomsbury, respectively.
 The novel focuses on an unnamed woman engaged with social media full time.
 Her life changes focus after the birth of her niece.

 The novel received critical acclaim and major attention from outlets, magazines, literary journals, and other media upon release.
-Commentators compared the style, tone, and substance of the novel to that of other writers in the American and British Isles 20th-century tradition like William Faulkner, James Joyce, Virginia Woolf, and Joan Didion; and the novel was also pronounced a product of Jane Austen's heritage.
+Commentators compared the style, tone, and substance of the novel to that of other writers in the American, Irish and British 20th-century tradition like William Faulkner, James Joyce, Virginia Woolf, and Joan Didion; and the novel was also pronounced a product of Jane Austen's heritage.
 It became one of the most widely-reviewed and honored books of the year.

 It was a finalist for the 2021 Booker Prize, was one of The New York Times' "10 Best Books of 2021", and won the 2022 Dylan Thomas Prize.
 In 2024, The Atlantic added it as one of 136 books since 1925 to be named a "Great American Novel".